 Domestic support a person with dementia may need

-Dementia home care is for elderly people who are living in their own home but need a little help to make sure they are able to carry out basic domestic tasks safely and correctly.
+Look at how dementia home care can help those with dementia or the elderly live safely and securely in their own home.
+Especially for those who need a little help to make sure they are able to carry out basic domestic tasks safely and correctly.

 If they are not able to do so this is where dementia home care can help especially if the person has memory problems.